EnterVPL/FoxSymulator/README.md

 3. I going to chill and after this I doing more fix.

 ## About game:
 It's a third game about Fox what I do.
 It's really funny, but I quite like foxes.
-In this game you can go hunting, sleaping, fighting, change locations.
+In this game you can go hunting, sleeping, fighting, changing locations.
 ![screenshot](https://i.snipboard.io/BAzY40.jpg)

 ### Game progress:
-#### 20%
+#### 21%

 ## About me:
 I still study English.
 If I do mistakes than remember: you can call to me and **point out mistakes**.